JavaScript is required

 Through the $14 billion Best Start, Best Life (BSBL) reform, the Victorian Government is providing Educational Leaders with an opportunity to develop their pedagogical leadership and change management skills.

-The Victorian Department of Education is working in partnership with the Queensland University of Technology (QUT) and the Early Learning and Care Council of Australia to deliver the Victorian Educational Leadership Program (VELP).
+The Victorian Department of Education is working with the Queensland University of Technology (QUT) and the Early Learning and Care Council of Australia to deliver the Victorian Educational Leadership Program (VELP).

-1. VELP Foundations is designed for new Educational Leaders with 1-2 years’ experience.
-It focuses on the fundamentals of how to be an Educational Leader, including leadership skills, change management theory, facilitating team teaching, and observation and assessment.
+1. VELP Foundations is for new Educational Leaders with 1-2 years’ experience.
+Learn about leadership, change management theory, team teaching, observation and assessment.

-2. VELP Advanced is designed for experienced Educational Leaders with 2+ years’ experience.
-It focuses on advanced leadership models, fostering effective team teaching, and driving reflective practice in teams.
+2. VELP Advanced is for experienced Educational Leaders with 2+ years’ experience.
+Learn about advanced leadership models, effective team teaching, and reflective practice in teams.

 • Understand, identify, drive and implement quality practice